 - Perfect size, beautiful design and build

 Is the iPhone XS the most boring iPhone of 2018?
 Or 2019?
-It’s clearly overshadowed by the massive, 6.5-inch iPhone XS Max, and the fresh design of the more affordable iPhone XR, which will arrive in October.
+It’s clearly overshadowed by the massive, 6.5-inch iPhone XS Max, and the fresh design of the more affordable iPhone XR.
 But so what?
 In many ways, the iPhone XS is our favorite.
-It has a perfectly sized screen that’s usable with one hand, on top of meaningful performance and camera upgrades … all of which makes it the best iPhone yet.
+This smartphone a perfectly sized screen that’s usable with one hand, on top of meaningful performance and camera upgrades … all of which makes it the best iPhone yet.

 The iPhone XS is almost indistinguishable from an iPhone X. We say nearly, because there are a few tells.
 If it’s in gold, then it’s the iPhone XS.
 The new color adds an elegant shine to the edges of the phone, though the rear looks paler — almost pinkish.
 The back can also slightly change color in different lighting, which is a nice touch.

 At the very bottom, you’ll notice Apple has cut the number of holes on the left edge of the phone from six to three.
 Why?
 There’s now an antenna band on the bottom taking that space, which is a part of the new 4×4 MIMO (multiple in multiple out) framework to allow faster and stronger internet connectivity.
 In our own unscientific speed test through the SpeedSmart app (on AT&T’s network), our iPhone X hit download speeds of around 64Mbps, and upload speeds of 14Mbps.
 In comparison, our iPhone XS managed a 74Mbps download speed, and 17Mbps upload.
 LTE connectivity is definitely faster, but it was tough to notice an immediate improvement day to day.